 Well, you can.
-All you need is the Balance app from the Mac App Store.
+All you need is the Balance app from the Mac App Store [No longer available].

 Balance connects to all kinds of online financial accounts: banks, credit cards, PayPal, even brokerages.
 All of this is done through a third-party service called Plaid so you aren’t actually sharing your login details with Balance itself.
 This is how Balance pulls your account balances and transactions.